 This is a fact you can’t get around if you want the real thing.
 There are some talented wheel lads around that can work a DA (dual action sander) in such a nice way that they can blend bare metal into the original diamond cut, then lacquer over.

 There is nothing wrong with this if you are aware of it, happy with it and are looking to save yourself a bit of cash.
 But, if you’re told that you’re getting diamond cut, then the company will have something that looks like this.

 If they do, then hopefully it isn’t one of the Chinese machines like the blue one above.
 The best machine on the market is the Haas ST30, but weighing in at £65k +VAT, there are plenty that have bought £15k Chinese machines off Alibaba and they have damaged many wheels.

 The End… (almost)

-If you would like to find out how much it would cost to have BCS refurbish your alloy wheels to the highest possible standard.
-Please email simply click the button below and we’ll get a quote over to you within 24 hours.
+If you would like to find out how much it would cost to have BCS refurbish your brake calipers to the highest possible standard.
+Simply click one of the buttons below and we’ll get a quote over to you within 24 hours.

 If not, we hope you found value in this guide.